bjoernf73/DryDeploy/README.md

 It can also
    contain a "UserConfig" which is any data you can put in a json or yaml.
-Lastly, it may contain "OSConfig", which contains shared, generic configurations which every (or selected) instances of an operating system should invoke.
+Lastly, it may contain "BaseConfig", which contains shared, generic configurations which every (or selected) instances of an operating system should invoke.